Wisdom Teeth Removal

 Wisdom teeth are the final four molars that most adults develop.
 These teeth are located in the very back of the mouth, one on either side in both the upper and lower arch.

-Wisdom teeth typically develop during the teen years and may surface at any time, but it is not uncommon for people to develop them in their twenties.
+Wisdom teeth typically develop during the teen years and may surface at any time, but it’s not uncommon for people to discover them in their twenties.
 It also is not unusual for wisdom teeth to remain below the gumline (impacted) and not surface at all.

-Because wisdom teeth may increase the risk of crowded teeth, infection or misalignment, your dentist may advise you to have your wisdom teeth removed.
+Because wisdom teeth may increase the risk of crowded teeth, infection, or misalignment, your dentist may advise you to have your wisdom teeth removed.
 Also, impacted wisdom teeth could become extremely painful and so problematic that extraction is required.
-Other disadvantages of keeping wisdom teeth include the possibility of shifting surrounding teeth, jaw pain and bite irregularities (potentially causing TMJ disorder), bone loss and expansion of the jaw, and interrupting normal sinus function, causing sinus congestion and headaches.
+Other disadvantages of keeping wisdom teeth include the possibility of shifting surrounding teeth, jaw pain and bite irregularities (potentially causing temporomandibular disorder-TMD), bone loss and expansion of the jaw.
+In some cases, they may interrupt normal sinus function, causing sinus congestion and headaches.

 Is Removal Necessary?

 During a dental examination, your dentist may use panoramic and digital X-rays to determine if wisdom teeth removal is necessary and which procedure would be best.
 These diagnostic tools also are used to identify additional risks involved that could affect how your dentist approaches the procedure.